IkeTurtle/gamedle/docs/design-decisions.md

 ### Implementation

+As already in Architechture described, we did the implementation like this:

 Enforcing Sequential Rounds: We ensured that `session['current_round']` always matches the requested round.

 Preventing GameSet Switching: If a user switches to another GameSet during an active game, the session is cleared, forcing them to start from round 1 with no points.

 ## 06: Points display in PopUp [Quang]